 Do the research.
 Where is the procedure being carried out?
 Is it clean?
 Does it look sanitary?
 Who is the person doing the procedure?
 Are they licensed?
 What is their training?
 How much experience do they have?
 What kind of reviews do they have?
 Do they have a before and after portfolio?

-Someone with accreditation from either from the American Association of Micropigmentation or the Society of Permanent Cosmetic Professionals (SPCP) is likely to have more credibility and training in permanent makeup or microblading as members are required to have continuing education to maintain the credential.
+Someone with accreditation from either from the American Academy of Micropigmentation or the Society of Permanent Cosmetic Professionals (SPCP) is likely to have more credibility and training in permanent makeup or microblading as members are required to have continuing education to maintain the credential.

 Both organizations are also good starting points for locating licensed and skilled technicians and estheticians.